 ADA030.
-Modern Dance I (Fall; Moutillet).
+Modern Dance I (Not offered 2009-2010).
 Gain an in depth understanding of how the body moves, proper placement, alignment, and flexibility.
 For beginners welcoming the knowledge of a well trained and disciplined body.
 No prerequisite.

 ADA031.
-Modern Dance II (Winter, Spring; Moutillet) Explore the dynamics, rhythms, phrasing and use of space unique to contemporary dance while developing technical strength.
+Modern Dance II (Fall, Spring; Moutillet) Explore the dynamics, rhythms, phrasing and use of space unique to contemporary dance while developing technical strength.
 Reinforce your physical possibilities and perfect your inner potential toward dance expression.
 The use of music, space and choreographic gestures will be learned through challenging group choreography.
 (For trained dancers).